April 15, 2021

 Still, it is your responsibility to avoid excess charges if you choose a Plan N.

-The person who best fits a Medicare supplement Plan N is the person who wants to save money and enjoys participating or taking on a small responsibility to save that money.
+The person who views the Medicare supplement Plan N as the best Medicare supplement plan is the person who wants to save money and enjoys participating or taking on a small responsibility to save that money.

-By the way, if you are not 100% sure on which plan fits you I like to add one other thought here.
+By the way, if you are not 100% sure on which plan is the best Medicare supplement plan for you, I like to add one other thought here.
 Medicare supplement Plan N can save a person typically between $15 and $50 a month in premiums.
 Depending on where you live.
 When you compare the cost versus value of a Medicare supplement Plan G and Plan N, measure the price difference in office visit copays.
 Remember the $20 office visit copay?
-How many office visits per month, each month, would it take for a Plan N not to be a better value relative to a Plan G?
+Calculate how many office visits per month, each month, every month for the rest of your life would it take for a Medicare supplement Plan N not to be a better value relative to a Medicare supplement Plan G?

 Do you prefer the Peace of Mind of a Medicare supplement Plan G, or are you more interested in saving money with a Medicare supplement Plan N?